 Even better, players share a video showcasing your brand to new audiences.
 This kind of word-of-mouth marketing is invaluable — 80% of consumers say UGC highly impacts their purchase decisions.

 For CCP Games, shareable videos like these have garnered great results, including a 66% uplift in visits to their recruitment page.

 A Better Way To Connect With Gamers

-Brands are taking video tech to the next level with features like advanced interactivity and user customization.
+Brands are taking video tech to the next level with features like advanced interactivity and user customisation.
 But this is just the beginning.
 Younger consumers, who make up a sizable chunk of today’s gaming audience, will continue to want more.
-Our market study shows Gen Z is 59% more likely to want video interactivity and 69% more likely to want video customization than other generations.
+Our market study shows Gen Z is 59% more likely to want video interactivity and 69% more likely to want video customisation than other generations.

 If any industry is ready to take on new tech — especially in the world of video — it’s gaming.
-And top brands’ rapid adaptation of personalized, customizable video to reengage and wow players shows the future of this tech in the gaming space is bright.
+And top brands’ rapid adaptation of personalised, customisable video to reengage and wow players shows the future of this tech in the gaming space is bright.